-- 1. The community must show the ISO/CRS Specialist the local CBPA ordinance for consideration for OSP credit.
+- The community must show the ISO/CRS Specialist the local CBPA ordinance for consideration for OSP credit.
 The ISO/CRS Specialist will determine if the local regulations prohibit development and is OSP creditable. - 2.
 Based purely on State Law, the community is to remove all the following areas from their RPAs for CRS credit: - A. Intensely Developed Areas (IDAs) - B. The entire lot that currently has development (buildings) on it. - 3.
 The community must map their SFHA and RPAs (and all other OSP areas) along with a parcel list of all OSP areas.
 The map and list must correspond to each other.
 Each parcel or group of parcels must be labeled on the map in the same manner as they are labeled on the parcel list.
 The list must include, at minimum, parcel owner, land use designation, acreage of parcel in the SFHA. - 4.
+Parcels that qualify for OSP credit, which currently have any development on them in the credited areas, are removed from consideration for OSP credit.
+This means that if there is a building in any part of the credited area, the entire parcel area is removed from OSP credit. - 5.
 Consideration can be given by the ISO/CRS Specialist for the way a community previously determined the impact adjustment since much time and effort may have been put into it.
 Consult with a Technical Coordinator if the community's method varies from this guidance.